-Sonia first became interested in bats in 2011, when she took part in a radio tracking session at the National Trust Blickling Estate, with the Norfolk Barbastelle Study Group (NBSG).
-Since then she has become a NBSG trustee, assisting the group with various surveys and gained her MSc in Applied Ecology and Conservation from the University of East Anglia.
-Sonia has worked as a bat surveyor, as a Research Assistant on the Management of Bats in Churches project and as a Project Officer for Norfolk Wild Nights, delivering nocturnal events in rural Norfolk, using churches as hubs.
+Sonia first became interested in bats in 2011, when she got involved with the Norfolk Barbastelle Study Group (NBSG).
+Since then she has continued to assist the group with various surveys around Norfolk’s woodlands and completed her MSc in Applied Ecology and Conservation from the University of East Anglia.
+Sonia then worked as a Research Assistant on the Management of Bats in Churches project and as a Project Officer for Norfolk Wild Nights, delivering nocturnal events in rural Norfolk, using churches as hubs.
 Sonia also has a Level 2 Class survey licence.

 Email Sonia: email@example.com

 Back from the Brink Project

 Craig joined BCT in July 2017 as Grey Long-Eared Bat Project Officer, as part of the Back from the Brink Project funded by the Heritage Lottery Fund.
 His lifelong passion for bats (and all wildlife) developed from growing up in rural South Devon.
 His interest in the impacts of human activity on biodiversity, and the interactions between wildlife and the landscape led him to pursue a BSc in Rural Resource Management at Seale Hayne Agricultural College, and later a Post Graduate Diploma in Countryside Management from Manchester Metropolitan University.

 He has worked in a range of different roles within the conservation sector, from public engagement on urban heathland sites in Dorset, to practical habitat management on Dartmoor and in South Devon.
 In 2012 he developed his own business carrying out practical habitat management, conservation advice and freelance ecological survey work and in 2014, started working on the Avon Valley Project, a landscape scale conservation project in South Devon.